Logo

 Monkey Buffet Festival - Unique festival in Thailad

-Held on the last Sunday of November in Lopburi, this unique festival is dedicated to the city’s macaque monkeys.
+This unique festival is dedicated to the city’s macaque monkeys.
 Locals prepare extravagant fruit and food offerings, creating a massive feast for the monkeys around Phra Prang Sam Yot temple.
 Tourists gather to watch the playful animals enjoy their feast, making for a fun and unusual cultural experience.

 These festivals offer both entertainment and insights into Thai culture.
 Visitors in November can experience the warmth and hospitality of Thai people during these celebrations.